 At Newcastle School for Boys, we welcome admissions from boys of all nationalities and value the cultural diversity this brings to the school community.

-Those wishing to study at Newcastle School for Boys on a Tier 4 visa should state so on their Application Form.
+Those wishing to study at Newcastle School for Boys on a Child Student visa should state so on their Application Form.
 Boys may be assessed for entry at the School or at their current school.
 If an offer of a place is given, a non-refundable £500 deposit will be required along with the parents’ acceptance of the place.
 Once accepted, the School will be in touch to make arrangements to raise a Confirmation of Studies (CAS) letter in support of the boy’s visa application.

 English as an Additional Language (EAL)

 All boys applying to the School will be asked to state their first language.
-Where a boy’s first language isn’t English, those for entry into Years 7 and above will be asked to sit an additional EAL assessment as part of the entry process.
+Where a pupil’s first language isn’t English, those for entry into Years 7 and above will be asked to sit an additional EAL assessment as part of the entry process.
 Boys entering into Year 6 or below will not need to sit an additional assessment however, their level of English language will be determined through the general assessment process.

 The School will use this assessment to identify whether a boy would need EAL support to access the curriculum successfully.
 A view will be taken that a boy either does not require any support, requires a little support to access the curriculum, requires a significant amount of support to access the curriculum or his English is not of a level that an offer can be made for a place at the School.